 Contractors and construction companies work with customers who are looking to either build new projects or renovate existing buildings.
 One of the best ways to generate leads is to provide industry-specific content to your potential prospects in exchange for information about them.

 For example, you could offer prospects the ability to download a guide on building a new patio in exchange for filling out a form with their email address.
-You can also include questions in the form about their level of interest in having a new patio built to help you hone in on the most qualified leads.
+You can also include questions about their level of interest in having a new patio built in the form to help you hone in on the most qualified leads.

 It’s also a great idea to stay in contact with your previous clients.
-People often need additional work done on their home or business, and you want them to remember their experience and hire you again.
+People often need additional work done for their home or business, and you want them to remember their experience and hire you again.
 Record each client’s birthday on your calendar and send them a card on their birthday and at the holidays to keep your business top of mind the next time they need to hire someone for a new project.